Your cart

 Immune System Regulation

-Without enough NAD+, the soldiers won't be able to move and fight properly, and they'll inevitably lose the battle against the invaders.
+Without enough NAD+, the so-called soldiers won't be able to move and fight properly, and they'll inevitably lose the battle against the invaders.

 SARM1 (sterile alpha and TIR motif-containing protein 1) is a protein that plays a role in regulating the immune system by breaking down NAD+.
 SARM1 is like a switch that controls the amount of NAD+ available for the immune cells by breaking down NAD+ when it's not needed.